Culpability

 It is understood to be a higher degree of negligence, whether conscious or unconscious, where the offender’s attitude to the requirement of due care shows his or her apparent disregard for the interests protected by criminal law.
 Some offences can only be committed through gross negligence.

 Example: Mrs Dull went on holiday for a week and left one bowl of water and one bowl of kibble for her three dogs in a closed shed.
 One dog did not survive the seven-day stay in the enclosed space without water, the other two are severely dehydrated and in critical condition.
-Ms Hrubá was negligent in the care of the animal, a fact that is commonly associated with gross negligence.
+Ms Hrubá was negligent in the care of the animal, an act commonly associated with gross negligence.

 Culpability and insanity

-If the perpetrator is insane, we cannot speak of culpability.
-In fact, insanity is caused by the disappearance of the power of discernment (where even unconscious negligence is not possible) or of the component of control (where free will is absent).
+In case of insanity of the perpetrator, we cannot speak of culpability.
+In fact, insanity causes the disappearance of the right of recognition (where even unconscious negligence is not possible) or the controlling component (where free will is absent).

 Example: Mrs. Vetchou suffered an epileptic seizure in which she knocked over a cast-iron coat rack in a store, causing property damage to the merchant (destruction of the wooden floor and glass display case) and a broken arm and shrapnel injuries to another customer after the coat rack and the display case fell together.
 In this case, however, there is no fault even in the form of negligence.